June 9, 2016 at 11:24 pm #15802RadarModerator

 The clocks, or should I say clock is a basic circular affair reminiscent of the one fitted to the XV950.
 It still managed to convey the required information in a simple, effective manner.
 Better that the standard MT-09 and I also prefer it to the bigger, clumpier set up on a Tracer.
 It also plays well to the stripped, cool look of the bike.

 Nicely done, but still prefer analogue clocks in pairs…

 More important than all this though is the bike is a hoot to ride, with a definite hooligan edge lurking behind that urban chic look.
 Fast and responsive, especially in the A ‘full nutter’ mode of the three available to choose from.
 The ‘STD’ is fine for most riding, but that ‘A’ map certainly has a crisp, immediate response, especially welcome when going for snappy multi vehicle overtakes.
 The bike feels frisky, naughty even.
-The slick 6 speed box, chassis and brakes back up the engine well and in the 70 miles I rode mostly on challenging A and B roads the bike generally cornered really well.
+The slick 6 speed box, chassis and brakes back up the engine well.
+I covered about 70 miles during my ride, mostly on challenging A and B roads.
+The XSR generally cornered really well.
 Just a little front twitchiness was in evidence when really pushing on.
 I seem to remember both the MT-09 and Tracer had this characteristic too, so maybe it something to do with geometry of the frame set up.
-I have a theory that the upright riding position in coming into play here: The wind pressure on your chest pushing you back, causing you to inadvertedley pull back on the bars and give rise to that flighty feel from the front.
+I have a theory that the upright riding position in coming into play here: The wind pressure on your chest pushing you back, causing you to inadvertently pull back on the bars.
+This then rise to that flighty feel from the front.

 A bike that just begs to be ridden